5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 ## Background

 In macOS, the number of available USB ports is limited to 15.
 But since modern mainboards provide up to 26 ports per Controller, this can become a problem when trying to get USB pots working properly.
-If the ports are not assigned correctly, internal and external USB devices will default to USB 2.0 speed or won't work at all - same is true for Bluetooth since it's basically wireless USB and therefore relies on properly mapped USB ports.
+If the ports are not assigned correctly, internal and external USB devices will default to USB 2.0 speed or won't work at all.
+This is also true for Bluetooth since it's basically "wireless" USB 2.0 and therefore epends on properly mapped USB ports.

 Since one physical USB 3 connector (the blue ones) actually supports 2 USB protocols, it requires 2 ports: one called "HS" for "high speed" – which is actually USB 2.0 – and one called "SS" for "super speed", which is USB 3.0.
 In other words: you can actually only map 7 USB 3.0 Ports, supporting USB 2.0 and 3.0 protocols – and that's about it.
 USB 3.2 is not even in the equation at this point as far as Apple is concerned.
 So you have to decide which ports you are going to use and map them manually.